-Best ISP Practices: While connecting to an Internet Exchange
+Best ISP Practices: While Connecting to an Internet Exchange

 Internet Exchange is a physical infrastructure through which Content Aggregators and ISP’s exchange internet traffic.
 More advancements in IX technology have been seen over the last 10 years.